roosta/yank/README.md

 There is also a context menu option, that allows for copying an anchors href and content.

-Quickly change the markup format by clicking the toolbar icon for the popup menu.
+Quickly change the markup format by clicking the toolbar icon to display the popup menu.

 ### Shortcut keys